AshM10/AshM10/README.md

 - 🤔 I’m looking for help with creating a kick-ass Resume.
 - 💬 Ask me about a project collaboration.
 - ✉️ You can contact me at [ashterfuentes@gmail.com](mailto:ashterfuentes@gmail.com)
-- 💼 I would love to accept internship, apprenticeship or entry-level front-end roles!
 - 😄 Pronouns: She/Her
 - 🍩 Fun fact: I love donuts!